eclipse-tractusx/managed-identity-wallet/README.md

 10. `ACAPY_API_ADMIN_URL`: specify the admin url of Aca-Py, e.g. `http://localhost:11000`
 11. `ACAPY_LEDGER_URL`: specify the indy ledger url for registeration, e.g.`https://indy-test.bosch-digital.de/register`
 12. `ACAPY_NETWORK_IDENTIFIER`: specify the name space of indy ledger, e.g. `local:test`
+13. `CX_BPN`: specify the bpn of the catenaX wallet, e.g. `Bpn111` This wallet should be the first wallet to create.

 To follow all steps in this readme you also need following variables: